Software Architecture

 Lectures: Not your classic lecture— we’ll work together on concrete problems and their solution.
 The class will be taught in German, the materials are mostly in English.

-Tutorials and assignments: Pairprogramming preferred, BYOD strongly recommended; nota bene: assignments typically take longer than 90’ to prepare!
+Tutorials and assignments: Pair programming preferred, BYOD strongly recommended; nota bene: assignments typically take longer than 90’ to complete!

 Credits: written exam (90’) at the end of the semester.